MikaSchmitt/AAS-Creo-Bridge/docs/ProjektReport/Usecases.md

 ## Use Cases

-# Folgender Einleitungstext muss nochmal angepasst werden auf anfängliche 6 cases (Siehe introduction) + wenn möglich bild vom drawio

 At the beginning of this project, several functional areas of a hypothetical industrial company were outlined and discussed with respect to how the AAS could be applied in each context.
-Subsequently, the scope was narrowed down to two specific use cases: Engineering and After-Sales.
+The following use cases illustrate these concept in their practical application across the different functional areas.

 ## Engineering
 Who: Robert Redford, Mechanical Engineer